EmX-Mtz/Chi-Square_Function/README.md

 ## Installation

 To use the Chi-Square function, you need to have Python installed on your machine (the code was tested on Python 3.11).
-In order to use or test this function you will need the following packages:
+In order to use or test this function, you will need the following packages:

 ```bash
 numpy